Z0eDu/3400-group6/mi3/README.md

 * `int dfs_at_intersection(explore_t* state)`: computes the direction the robot should go next.
 Called when the robot is at an intersection to decide which way to turn.
 Returns `FORWARDS`, `RIGHT`, `BACKWARDS`, or `LEFT`.
 Returns -1 when maze exploration is complete (as soon as there are no more reachable squares that have not been visited).
 * `void dfs_finalize(explore_t* state)`: marks on the map which squares are reachable and which are not.

 The following clip shows the output of our simulation on a sample maze.
 The robot is represented by the `^`, `>`, `<`, and `v` symbols, which indicate its direction of movement (it moves in the direction of the pointy part of the symbol).
 Unexplored squares are represented by a `?`, and explored spaces are represented by a `+`.
 Once the robot is done mapping the maze, unreachable areas are indicated by a `#`.
 Walls are indicated by either `|` or `*` depending on their orientation.
+The indicator that shows the robot is done exploring is when the robot stops.
+This is a valid indication because it otherwise would continue moving in simulation.

 <script type="text/javascript" src="https://asciinema.org/a/3V5Omsrkrczqsp4YI2fZJ9qUo.js" id="asciicast-3V5Omsrkrczqsp4YI2fZJ9qUo" async data-size="big"></script>

 ## Demo

 We ran our algorithm on the robot, and overall it worked very nicely!
-Here is a video of a full depth first search of a maze with no walls:
+Here is a video of a full depth first search of a maze with no walls.
+As with simulation, the indicator that shows the robot is done exploring is when the robot stops.
+This is a valid indication that is both simple and straightforward to understand.

 <iframe src="https://drive.google.com/file/d/0B1QvEdmy23tjajdXOE5tTVB2aFE/preview" width="640" height="480"></iframe>